The Ultimate Guide to Salt: Storage, Types, and Pro Tips for Perfect Flavor

 Storing salt correctly can make a big difference in its quality and effectiveness.
 Whether you're a professional chef or a home cook, keeping your salt fresh and potent is key.
 Here are some practical tips to help you store your salt like a pro:

 • Keep it dry: Moisture can cause salt to clump and lose its potency.
-Always store salt in an airtight container away from humidity.
+According to the FDA, store salt in an airtight container with a silica packet in a cool, dry place away from steam sources like stoves.

 • Store in a cool place: Heat can also affect the quality of salt.
 A pantry or cupboard that stays at room temperature is ideal.